Skyscanner/backpack/packages/bpk-component-image/README.md

 ```

 ### withLoadingBehavior
 `withLoadingBehavior` is a HOC which provides `loading` state for `BpkImage`.
-This allows the component to have different behavior before and after loading completes.
+This allows the component to have different behaviour before and after loading completes.
 When the `loading` prop is set true, a spinner will be displayed.
 When this changes to false, the spinner will fade away and the loaded image and content will fade into view.

 ```js